 Solar-based technologies are finding applications in virtually all aspects of life, providing alternative energy solutions and widening the range of options available to us.
 We've covered solar air-conditioners, solar car chargers, solar generators, solar water pumps, solar laptop chargers, solar water heaters, solar freezers, solar streetlights, solar window blinds, etc.

-Solar energy has been largely underrated but it should go without saying, for instance, that without solar panels, there will be satellites and without satellites, there will not be much or any of the Internet and Radio-waves-based communication of the present day.
+Solar energy has been largely underrated, at least, until recently, but it should go without saying, for instance, that without solar panels, there will be satellites and without satellites, there will not be much or any of the Internet and Radio-waves-based communication of the present day.
 Since the 1950's, the solar industry has created new possibilities.
 The results of one of such attempts, the solar car, has been varied.
 Belonging to the category of 'solar vehicles', a solar car is a vehicle powered by direct sunlight.
-This is achieved with the help of solar cells contained in solar panels installed on the vehicles that trap and convert the sun's energy directly into electric energy.
+This is achieved with the help of solar cells contained in solar panels installed on the vehicles that convert the sun's energy directly into electric energy.

 A Brief History

-The idea of a solar car first appeared to human consciousness when on August 31, 1955, William G. Cobb demonstrated his 15-inch-long Sunmobile at the General Motors Powerama auto show held in Chicago, Illinois.
+The idea of a solar car was first presented to the public when on August 31, 1955, William G. Cobb demonstrated his 15-inch-long Sunmobile at the General Motors Powerama auto show held in Chicago, Illinois.